the-heclop/etch-sketch/README.md

 # etch-sketch

-Basic etch it sketch game that changes the colors of elements as they are moused
+Basic etch it sketch game that changes the colors of elements as they are moused over